araman520/Airbnb/README.md

 ## File Descriptions

-Airbnb.ipynb - The Jupyter notebook has all the code and the explanation of the flow necessary for this project.
+1. Airbnb.ipynb - The Jupyter notebook has all the code and the explanation of the flow necessary for this project
-Airbnb.html - The HTML file is the same Jupyter notebook in HTML format. boston-airbnb-open-data.zip - Boston Airbnb data seattle.zip - Seattle Airbnb data
+2. Airbnb.html - The HTML file is the same Jupyter notebook in HTML format
+3. boston-airbnb-open-data.zip - Boston Airbnb data
+4. seattle.zip - Seattle Airbnb data

 ## Interacting with this project